• Skip to primary navigation

 • Stir the turmeric into the coconut milk and leave to one side.

-• Add in handfuls of the spinach and stir into the curry until wilted.
+• Add in the chickpeas and handfuls of the spinach and stir into the curry until wilted.
 Stir in the lime juice.

 • Serve with rice and naan.